sparkbuzz/weatherbuzz/readme.md

 http://openweathermap.org/api

 ## Demo Site
+Note that the project contains a `./dist` folder.
+This is intentional to allow serving the latest build by using GitHub Pages.

-A demo is available on GitHub Pages at https://sparkbuzz.github.io/weatherbuzz/dist/
+The online demo is available on GitHub Pages at https://sparkbuzz.github.io/weatherbuzz/dist/

 ## Getting Started